AkaHitsuji/akahitsuji.github.io/v2_converted/content/timeline/graduation.md

 hashtags:
   - Education
   - MIT
-summary: Graduated with a Bachelor's degree in Computer Science from MIT.
+summary: Graduated with a Bachelor's degree in Computer Science from Georgia Tech!
-detailPage: pages/graduation.html
 ---